AppFlowy-IO/AppFlowy-Docs/essential-documentation/contribute-to-appflowy/blog-post-work-in-progress/dynamic-plugin.md

 # Don’t Try to Load Code Dynamically in Your Flutter App, It’s Terrible

-**Background**
+## Background

-AppFlowy, is an open-source project, emphasizes user customization by offering an editor that allows developers to inject custom code the AppFlowy application.
-At AppFlowy, we call this injected code a plugin.
-The primary interface that allows plugin injection is the AppFlowy Editor, the core feature that allows users to edit rich text for their notes.
-If you are a developer that is curious about how you may be able to support a marketplace where users can get extensions for your application, this article is for you.
+AppFlowy is an open-source project that emphasizes user customization by offering an editor that allows developers to inject custom code into the AppFlowy application.
+At AppFlowy we call this an injected code a plugin.

+The primary interface that allows plugin injection is the **AppFlowy Editor**.
+This is a core feature that allows users to edit rich text for their notes.

+If you are a developer that is curious about how you can support a marketplace where users can get extensions for your application, this article is for you.
 Let’s get started!

-We’ll start by exploring an example that showcases how a developer inject their plugins into the AppFlowy Editor.
-Please read the comments before continuing.
+We’ll start by exploring an example that showcases how a developer injects their plugins into the AppFlowy Editor.

+Please read the in-line comments before continuing.

 ```dart
 // this code is currently AOT compiled the app